skyflowapi/skyflow-react-native/README.md

 ### Using Skyflow Elements to reveal data

-Skyflow Elements can be used to securely reveal data in an application without exposing your frontend to the sensitive data.
-This is great for use cases like card issuance where you may want to reveal the card number to a user without increasing your PCI compliance scope.
+Skyflow Elements can securely reveal data in an application without exposing your frontend to sensitive data.
+This is useful for cases like card issuance, where you may want to reveal the card number to a user without increasing your PCI compliance scope.

 ### Step 1: Create a container
 To start, create a container using the `useRevealContainer()` method of the Skyflow client as shown below.